USING OTHERS' WORK

 When to use direct quotes

 Using quotes properly will support your points and improve your assignments.
 Use quotes that back up your argument rather than quotes that 'look good' or sound impressive.
 Make sure you understand what a quote is saying in its context and explain its meaning in your work.
-Using quotes out of context or purposely misinterpreting them to support your point won't improve your marks.
+Using quotes out of context or misinterpreting them to support your point won't improve your marks.

 Using direct quotations